Cornelius J. Jones (Issaquena County)

 Lawyer.
-Son of Cornelius and Hannah Jones.
+Son of Cornelius Jones and Hannah Donaldson (view their July 10, 1864 marriage record in the Freedmen’s Bureau collection).
 Graduate of Alcorn University.

 Jones represented Henry Williams in the Williams v.
 Mississippi case that went before the Supreme Court and maintained that Williams’ conviction could not stand because Mississippi’s electoral laws meant that only white people could be on the jury.
 The Supreme Court ruled unanimously that Mississippi’s suffrage provisions were not discriminatory.
 In the early 1900s, Jones moved to Muskogee, Oklahoma, where he continued to be involved in law and politics.